 A while back I wrote a post titled, “Life as Theater.”
 The gist of the post is that we all wear masks to cover up who we really are.
-I believe part of life is about removing these masks we use to protect ourselves, often replacing them with new ones.
+I believe our life is about removing these masks we use to protect ourselves, often replacing them with new ones.

 Over the years there have been certain periods of my life in which I have had to confront those masks.
 In the past they have been in a variety of forms, the victim of lost love, the athlete and the artist, to name a few.
 There are even political masks, which seems to be in fashion these days.

-Masks are anything that we use to tie our identity to and justify it with stories we tell ourselves and others.
+Masks are anything we use to tie our identity to and justify it with stories we tell ourselves and others.
 The ego will go to anything length making sure our mask stays in place.
-This means that many do not want to confront their masks.
-Let’s face it, it’s painful to realize one’s own mask depending upon how long it’s been in place–for some a lifetime.
+Many do not want to confront their masks.
+Let’s face it, it’s painful to realize one’s own mask depending upon how long it’s been in place–For some a lifetime.

 After a tragedy there is a window of opportunity to make changes by letting go.
 Some do, many don’t and get even more entrenched making damn sure the mask remains in place.
 Then life comes around again, and again like a spiral giving you another chance.
 We all know people who never made the shift.
 They tend to say the same thing over and over, but with slightly different stories each time, or even the same stories, but always with an underlying feeling of angst, anger or sadness.

-Wearing a mask symbolizes a collective in which the culture is being asked to work together to ensure the safety of each other.
-They have taken off their “individualist” mask and replaced it with one that represents the “Collective.”
-This is a period of time meant to awaken to changing one’s way of thinking from individual to collective, to working together for the betterment of society.
+At the time, wearing a mask symbolized a collective in which the culture in America was being asked to work together to ensure the safety of one another.
+Some took off their “individualist” mask and replaced it with one that represents the “Collective.”
+This was period meant to awaken to changing one’s way of thinking from individual to collective, to working together for the betterment of society.

 We are put on this earth to learn how to let go and love in all its forms.
 I don’t know what it is, but love seems to get a bad rap these days as people tend to tie it to romance and drama.
 This is not the only kind of love.
 Love can simply be kindness towards one another.
 That means even wearing a mask.

-It’s hard to say which way it will go at this point, but if a majority of the population awakens to this reality it may be enough to cause real and lasting change to take place.
+It’s hard to say which way this will go, (speaking of the US) but if a majority of the population awakens to this reality it may be enough to cause real and lasting change to take place.
 If it doesn’t then it will come around again with another major challenge to the culture in the form of tragedy.

-I used to be pessimistic by nature, but I tore that mask off and replaced it with an optimistic one knowing that lasting change will take place.
+I used to be pessimistic by nature, but I replaced it with a more optimistic one knowing that change is possible.
+But then again …